curl/everything-curl/usingcurl-returns.md

  58. Problem with the local certificate.
 The client certificate had a problem so it couldn't be used.
 Permissions?
 The wrong pass phrase?

- 59. Couldn't use specified SSL cipher.
+ 59. Couldn't use the specified SSL cipher.

  60. Peer certificate cannot be authenticated with known CA certificates.